 Game plan: If you don’t have a cast iron skillet, the pancake can also be made in a large, ovenproof frying pan.

 Heat the oven to 425°F and arrange a rack in the middle.
 Place a large, seasoned cast iron skillet in the oven as it preheats, at least 5 minutes.

 Combine flour, salt, and orange zest in a large bowl and whisk to break up any lumps and incorporate; set aside.
 Combine eggs, milk, and vanilla in a separate bowl and whisk until the eggs are broken up.
-Make a well in the center of the flour mixture, dump in the egg mixture, and mix until the batter is thoroughly moistened and slightly lumpy, about 1 minute.
+Make a well in the center of the flour mixture, dump in the egg mixture, and whisk until the batter is thoroughly moistened and slightly lumpy, about 1 minute (do not overmix).